Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/app-extension.md

     }
 ```

-You are now ready to use the SDK in your App Extension
+You are now ready to use the SDK in your App Extension.